KILPECK : CHURCH OF ST MARY & ST DAVID

 It was a fine and sunny spring morning in March 2026; an early start to the day for what was to be a trip that I had looked forward to for many years, the destination being Kilpeck in Herefordshire.
 According to Google Maps it was 152 miles from my house to the west of Peterborough.
 We were heading there by car but Google suggested that I could have cycled it in 14 hours; which appears to be highly optimistic but will remain untested.

 The church of St Mary and St David at Kilpeck was described by Pevsner as being ‘one of the most perfect Norman churches in England’.
-Kilpeck itself is a small village that can be found some eight miles to the south west of Hereford, around five miles in from the Welsh border.
-This is a small, peaceful village, with the parish as a whole recording a population of 475 at the time of the 2021 census.
+Kilpeck itself is a small village that can be found some eight miles to the south west of Hereford, around five miles on the English side of the Welsh border.
+This is a small, peaceful village, with the parish as a whole, including neighbouring hamlets, recording a population of 475 at the time of the 2021 census.

 There is a great deal of history here; with it being suggested that there was a Roman courtyard to the north east of the churchyard.
 The village was mentioned in the Domesday Survey of 1086 with no church or priest mentioned at that time in lands owned by King William.

 There was a castle here, which was situated close to the west of the church which was built around 1090.
-This was of some importance with Kings John staying here three times between 1211 and 1214.
-The castle fell in to decline during the time of the Black Death in 1348/49 and was recorded as being in ruins in the 1530’s.
+This was of some importance with King John staying here three times between 1211 and 1214.
+The castle fell in to decline after the Black Death in 1348/49 and was recorded as being in ruins in the 1530’s.
 There was also a Benedictine monastery here alongside the church from the 12th century which was abandoned in 1422.

 This must have been a beautiful sight, with castle, Priory and church all standing together with the village being prosperous.
 However the Black Death and three years of famine affected the area greatly with the church remaining in its original form with no finances there to increase the church in size.